vala-lang/awesome-vala/README.md

 - [Valum](https://github.com/valum-framework/valum) - A Web micro-framework entirely written in Vala.
 - [Ambition](https://github.com/AmbitionFramework/ambition) - A web framework written in Vala, with the MVC pattern in mind.
 Kinda unmaintained (someone could refactor it to use Valum under the hood, and maybe move it to Meson 😉)

+## IoC and Dependency Injection

+- [Vadi](https://github.com/nahuelwexd/Vadi) - An IoC Container developed in order to facilitate the usage of dependency injection for Vala developers.

 ## Contribute